Coolie (2004 film): Plot

 Seema expresses her love for Shiba through a radio program.
 On another side, Mitali's father tells Dibyendu to forget all his past life and start his life as their son so that Mitali's mother can come out of her mental break down.

-Seema's father refuses their relationship, later goes to Shiba to threaten him and gives him some money to not to interfere in Seema's life.
+Seema's father refuses their relationship, later goes to Shiba to threaten him and gives him some money not to interfere in Seema's life.
 Seema quarrels with his father, and at last, she leaves her home and goes to Shiba to live together.
-On their first night, Shiba proposes to Seema that they will not have any child, as Seeba thinks of Dibyendu as his own child rather than his brother after their mother passed away.
+On their first night, Shiba proposes to Seema that they will not have any child, as Seeba thinks of Dibyendu as his own child rather than his brother after their mother died.

 Seema's father sends a gift box (which eventually has drugs in it) to her newly married daughter as of her marriage gift.
 The next day police come and arrest Shiba.
 Seema's father refuses to arrange bail for Shiba as she refuses to forget him.

 Mitali's father assigned Dibyendu as his company's managing director and tells him about how Shiba got arrested for drugs.
 Mr. Chowdhury makes Dibyendu influence to sign an agreement that he will never look back to his past relations with his brother.
 Seema goes in search for Dibyendu, but Mr. Chowdhury insults her and calls the guard to throw her out of the house.